Business success is increasingly being measured against keeping up with technological advances and customer behaviour.

 Culture is key

-Although technology plays a fundamental role in driving digital transformation strategy, businesses must not overlook an integral part of what makes such a vital change successful: the people.
+Although technology plays a fundamental role in driving digital transformation strategy, businesses must not overlook an integral part of what makes such an important change successful: the people.

 While digital transformation will become the driver of business, many concentrate on technology and fail to recognise the role of culture in these efforts.